hapax/hapax.github.io/assets/form.md

 won't concern us here.

 Instead, we will ask a much simpler question: why does order matter?
+Clearly, if we took those subatomic particles, and arranged them in a different way, we would get different elements, different chemicals, and a duck or a Porsche instead of a shoe.

 #### What is a particle?